BuenosTours – Private Buenos Aires Tours

 The elephant house is enormous and the elephants seem to spend most of their time near the perimeters in hopes of catching some snacks purchased by zoo goers.
 Again the intimacy of the Buenos Aires zoo is spectacular and it’s breathtaking to see these amazing animals up so close.

-So you’ve decided to bring the kids and they’re getting rambunctious.
+If the white tigers aren’t impressing the kids and they’re getting rambunctious, not to worry.
 The middle of the zoo houses a playground fully equipped with swings and slides for them to exert all that extra energy.
 The zoo also has two carousels located at the back and far left.
 The one in the rear is always running and is nearby a rest area with food.
 It’s a great halfway point and the perfect load off.

 The region dedicated to Africa is located on the left side of the zoo which again bodes spectacularly intimate views of anything you’d hope to see.
 This gives way to a petting zoo where at the end of your journey (you’re actually allowed to here!) to pet a family of goats, donkeys and Shetland ponies.

-If you haven’t had your fill by this time, take another loop (I did!).
+If you haven’t had your fill by this time, take another loop.
 Or, if you have, you’re back at the lagoon and ready for home… Once you’re home and realize that house cat of yours isn’t exactly living up to those white tiger cubs, visit the zoo website to see what other activities and adventures the zoo has to offer.
-This includes information on birthdays, guided tours and other specialized events: www.zoobuenosaires.com.ar (one such specialized event at the moment is night time zoo opening, as Karine from Buenos Aires Weekly recently reported on).
+This includes information on birthdays, guided tours and other specialized events: www.zoobuenosaires.com.ar (one such specialized event at the moment is night time zoo opening, as reported on here in Buenos Aires Weekly).

 Giraffe at Buenos Aires Zoo